7 Day South & North Indian Diabetic Diet Chart to Control Blood Sugar Levels

 Conclusion

 Eating high glycemic index foods leads to elevated blood glucose levels that can result in diabetes and related health complications.
-Mindful eating, in the long run, will prevent a host of health problems.
+Mindful eating and an Indian Diabetic Diet Chart will prevent a host of health problems.
 Consult your doctor or nutritionist for any modifications in the diet.

 Reference: Diabetes in India 2024.